-Of the 806 individuals who were on the DDRR during the time period being reviewed 646 were on for more than 90 days.
-The average length of time of those removed was 48 months.
-As of 6/30/16, 191 individuals (24%) had a reviewed total score of 0.
+Of the 652 individuals who were on the DDRR during the time period being reviewed 609 were on for more 90 than days.
+The average length of time of those removed was 55 months.
+As of 6/30/2019, 36 individuals, or 6% had a reviewed total score of 0.

 SDS takes steps to regularly review each individual's status while waiting for services or supports.
 Through community providers, families and participants are reminded they can update their profile as many times as needed.
 SDS attempts to regularly send notices to participants who have not updated their profile in the last 12 months.
+This year the DDRR was very actively reviewed and updated because of the ISW.